 Why?
 They were answering clients’ inquiries regarding case statuses.
 Simple requests for updates, asked multiple times per case, multiplied by hundreds of cases, as a huge time suck for his support staff.

 His solution won’t shock the tech lovers out there: He built an online system where clients could log in to see the status of their case.
 To me that’s brilliant.
 It is why I recommend a similar solution, Case Status, to anyone who uses Clio for a volume practice.
+Tools like Hona can also be helpful for keeping clients up-to-date.

 But how do clients feel about it?
 If we go by what the millennials said in the Legal Trends Report, they may prefer the human touch.
 But if your firm doesn’t have an army of receptionists ready to answer an endless string of status update calls, an automated system for proactively handling case status updates is definitely better than no communication at all.